 - What types of properties can qualify for a conventional loan?
-Just about any type of residential property can qualify for a conventional loan: primary residences, 1-4 family residences, condos, modular homes, manufactured homes, second homes, and even investment properties and planned unit development.
+Just about any type of residential property can qualify for a conventional loan: primary residences, 1-4 family residences, condos, modular homes, manufactured homes, second homes, and even investment properties or planned unit development.

 - Size of down payment

 - Whether the property will be owner occupied, an investment, or a second home

 - The purpose of the loan (purchase, refinance, cash-out refinance)

 - Do conventional loans require an escrow?
 Yes.
 Borrowers who make a down payment of 20% or more can choose whether or not they wish to use an escrow.

 - What is an escrow?
 Taxes and insurance costs are included into your monthly mortgage payment.
 When a payment is made, the amounts for each are collected and placed into an escrow account.
 When these items come due, the lender will make the payment for your property taxes and homeowner’s insurance policy.